Bravely Default II: Development

 The game was announced for the Nintendo Switch at The Game Awards in December 2019.
-Series producer Tomoya Asano stated that the reason for the game's title, Bravely Default II, was due to his belief that Bravely Second did not live up to fans' expectations, and its critical and commercial underperformance made it difficult for the team to continue on the series.
-Team morale and finances improved following the release of the Japan-only mobile title Bravely Default: Fairy's Effect and the 2018 Nintendo Switch title Octopath Traveler, and the team decided to return to the series with a fresh start, with a game more similar to the original Default game instead.
-Revo, who composed the soundtrack for Default but did not return for Second, was announced to return for Default II.
+Upon being asked why the game was titled Bravely Default II despite being the third entry in the series, series producer Tomoyo Asano explained it was because he felt that Bravely Second, the actual second game in the series, had "parts that did not meet the expectations of fans."
+He originally felt it would be difficult to continue the Bravely series, but the development team's success with the Japan-only mobile title Bravely Default: Fairy's Effect and the 2018 Nintendo Switch title Octopath Traveler inspired them to revisit the series.
+Producer Masashi Takahashi described the approach as "return[ing] to our roots" while creating a new setting with new characters, leading to the name Bravely Default II.
+Revo, who composed the soundtrack for Default but not Second, also returned for Default II.

 A demo of the game was announced and released on March 26, 2020, following a Nintendo Direct Mini presentation.
 Square Enix announced that they would be taking fan feedback from the demo and implementing it into the final release.
 The demo features a story not featured in the final game.
 The demo was generally praised, though many publications noted that the demo was more difficult than expected.

+Bravely Default II was later released on Windows PC on September 2, 2021, via the Steam online platformer.
+Unlike the Nintendo Switch version, the PC version supports framerates up to 120fps (compared to 30fps on the Switch), resolutions up to 4K, faster loading times, and more detailed graphical settings.
+It was later verified to have full Steam Deck compatibility including Steam Cloud Save support.